HorizonChaser12/Ko-Fi-App/README.md

 The Ko-Fi App is a mobile application built using Flutter to help users browse and purchase coffee.
 The app includes features such as viewing different types of coffee, adding items to a cart, and completing purchases.

-Here's the updated section for the README file based on recent changes made to the Ko-Fi App:

----

 ## Updates